 Welcome to today's edition of the Rush 24-7 podcast.

-America's anchor man to the rescue once again.
+America's anchorman to the rescue once again.

-What a fabulous busy broadcast day lies ahead of us here on the EIB network.
+Ladies and gentlemen, to put all of the drive-by media hysteria into perspective, what a fabulous, busy broadcast day lies ahead of us here on the EIB network.

-Six hundred Hollywood types show up last night in Hollywood to support Obama.
+600 Hollywood types show up last night in Hollywood to support Obama.

 The Hillary camp is beside itself.